CompCy-lab/microglia-aging-clock/README.md

 adata_merge = sc.read_h5ad(os.path.join('data','Hammond_adata_merge_with_donors.h5ad'))
 ```

-Given the keys described above with metadata about the cells, prepare a pandas data frame to input to the frequency function
+Given the keys described above with metadata about the cells, prepare a pandas data frame to input to the frequency function:

 ```python
 from microglia_aging_clock import *